longhornxa/small-group-manual/forgiveness.rst

 	3. Tell about a time where you had to forgive someone.

 	.. topic:: *But I’m not a Christian ...*
 		1. *Do you think there are absolute laws/rules?
-When they are broken how do they effect others?*
+When they are broken how do they affect others?*
-		2. *Do you think that forgiveness is important why or why not?*
+		2. *Do you think that forgiveness is important?
+Why or why not?*
-		3. *Christians believe that God loves us and forgiveness us and we should do the same to others when they do harm against us.
-Do you agree with this why or why not?*
+		3. *Christians believe that God loves us and forgives us, so we should do the same to others when they hurt us.
+What is your opinion about why we should forgive others?*
-		4. *Do you need to be forgiven of anything? by whom?*
-		5. *Do you know what sin is and how it effects your relationship/standing with God?*
+		4. Why is it so difficult to forgive others?
+Do you think there are any times when we should not forgive?

 Theme Scripture
 ----------------